 Older welder/generators had their engines towards the back of the machine, resulting in less efficient airflow and a whole lot of noise.
 The new Bobcats now have their engines rotated towards the front of the machine, making them much quieter than older and competing models.

-It should be noted that because the Bobcat does not feature the Trailblazer's Auto-Speed™ Technology, the noise of the engine will only fluctuate between full throttle or idling.
+However, because the Bobcat does not feature the Trailblazer's Auto-Speed™ Technology, the noise of the engine will only fluctuate between full throttle or idling.
 If sound is a big concern for you, the Trailblazer has four different RPM levels, meaning the sound never gets louder than what is required for your power needs.

 Hands-Free Starting